Skip to main content

 Code Ninja Tutorial - Variables and Mathematics

 Variables in Code Ninja are containers that store values.
-They can hold numbers and are extremely useful in making your code more flexible and reusable.
+They are especially useful for numbers and make your code easier to change and reuse.

 Setting and Using Variables